BellaFred/CSC4444project/README.md

 3. Set Up Weights & Biases (wandb)
 Used for tracking experiments, but it is not required to run locally.
--pip install wandb
+- pip install wandb
   wandb login
-   -You may need to create an account at Weights & Biases (https://wandb.ai)
+   - You may need to create an account at Weights & Biases (https://wandb.ai)

 6. Run the Project
 Run Training
--tinyzero/spades/train.py
+- tinyzero/spades/train.py
 - To change the number of games the agent is trained on, adjust the variables SELFPLAY_GAMES and BATCH_SIZE in train.py.
 - For reference, SELFPLAY_GAMES = 50 and BATCH_SIZE = 10 takes around 5 mins to run.
--python train.py
+- python train.py
 Run a Test Game
--tinyzero/spades/eval.py
+- tinyzero/spades/eval.py
 - To change the number of evaluation games, adjust the variable EVAL_GAMES in eval.py.
 - For reference, EVAL_GAMES = 10 takes around 20 mins to run.
--python eval.py
+- python eval.py
--tinyzero/spades/eval.py